FaishalAhmed/first-website/README.md

-some HTML and Css Practice notes.
+Some HTML and Css Practice notes.